 P.O.
 Box 505

 Woodlyn, PA 19094

-The Direct Marketing Association (“DMA”) is a trade association of catalogers, financial services firms, publishers, book and music clubs, online service companies, and others involved in direct and database marketing.
-To “opt out” of DMA mailing lists (other companies may continue to contact you) for up to three years, visit DMA’s website, www.dmachoice.org, or send your own request or use the sample letter on page 28 with your complete name (including variations), mailing address, and telephone number, along with a check or money order made out to “DMA” in the amount of $1 for each name to:
+The Direct Marketing Association (DMA) is a trade association of catalogers, financial services firms, publishers, book and music clubs, online service companies, and others involved in direct and database marketing.
+To “opt-out” of DMA mailing lists (other companies may continue to contact you) for up to three years, visit DMA’s website, www.dmachoice.org, or send your own request or use the sample letter with your complete name (including variations), mailing address, email address, and signature along with a check or money order made out to “DMA” in the amount of $3 to:

 You should also take an inventory of banks, charities, and other organizations with which you do business.
 Write to these organizations telling them not to sell or give out your name.
-You may use the sample letter provided on page 28.
+You may use this sample letter.
 If you think your name has been sold, send a letter to the company or organization and complain.
 Ask for the list of businesses or charities that bought your name and information.
-Then, write to these organizations and ask them to put you on their “do-not-mail” and “do-not-sell” lists.
+Then, write to these organizations and ask them to put you on their “do not mail” and “do not sell” lists.